upfluence/cfg/README.md

   - `string`
   - `boolean`
   - `int (simple, 8, 16, 32 & 64)`
   - `float (32 & 64)`
 and recursive sub structs.
-We will implement more types (including floats, slices and etc...)
+We will implement more types including : slices and etc...

 ### Other provider